Azure/terraform-azurerm-compute/README.md

 Simple Usage
 -----

 This contains the bare minimum options to be configured for the VM to be provisioned.
 The entire code block provisions a Windows and a Linux VM, but feel free to delete one or the other and corresponding outputs.
-The outputs are also not necessary to provision, but included to make it convenient to s
+The outputs are also not necessary to provision, but included to make it convenient to know the address to connect to the VMs after provisioning completes.

 Provisions an Ubuntu Server 16.04-LTS VM and a Windows 2016 Datacenter Server VM using `vm_os_simple` to a new VNet and opens up ports 22 for SSH and 3389 for RDP access via the attached public IP to each VM.
 The Ubuntu Server will use the ssh key found in the default location `~/.ssh/id_rsa.pub`.